flammie/flammie.github.io/nlp-evaluation-metric.markdown

 analyse your scores in your article didn't you?) of your F scores in your article, do consider if you meant to use β=0.5 or β=2 for example instead of just explaining why it went off.

+One easy way to consider how to scale F score and also how to evaluate your results, is to actually think about the *risks* of the errors in application, this is usually something you learn in the eval.
+101 course anywhere but it seems to be easy to forget.
+To have an extremes examples, a machine translation system that generates wrong numbers for instructions to use medication or perform in medical emergencies is a *high risk* error whereas machine translation for MTV's/Netflix's new reality show subtitles that are hopefully at least reviewed by a human translator are *low risk*.
+Generating stories about unicorns and pictures of green monkeys eating purple bananas are low risk, whereas claiming to "Autocorrect" someone's spelling or even grammar can be quite high risk to a non-majority language!

+## Application specific things

+Different applications will have different definition of correct and also within single application the ideas will vary between researchers and research groups.
+I am not expert on all NLP applications although I have worked on many directly and indirectly.
+In general though I guess I can give an idea and also as a user.

+First of all the definition of correctness and whether to accept multiple correct answers, I will usually take the approach that ideal NLP software should be able to theorise about potential possibilities that can be explained rather than merely being able to guess 1 best reading without explaining why.
+This is something that used to be intuitively a good thing, computers would be good to go at mad lengths to find combinations of unlikely to enumerate, this is the benefit and problem of the rule-based approaches to natural language processing.
+This is very different to statistical and also neural network approaches to NLP, they are very good at making hard decisions with little evidence in sight, but if you ask them to list all possible interpretations, they usually start to give actually impossible ones to the extent that they wouldn't make sense or cannot be explained anymore.
+For this reason, I believe, most tasks have been artificially restricted to pretend that there is one correct reading / analysis / whatever, to support the system in use.

+### Spell-Checking and Correction

+### Morphological analysis

+### Machine Translation